Tailscale

 1. Generate a Tailscale API key from the keys page of the admin console.

-2. In Opal, navigate to Catalog, click on the + App icon, and select the Tailscale App
+2. In Opal, go to Inventory, click on the + App icon, and select the Tailscale App.
+Set the following fields.

 2312